Learning from Anthropic: Nested Skills and Scripts

 | React | React component patterns and standards | `.github/skills/react/index.md` |

-Each skill points to an index.md inside a folder (like Anthropic’s SKILL.md).
+Each skill points to an index.md (like Anthropic’s SKILL.md).

 Domain Index (Sub-Catalog)